Klement Gottwald: Military service

-First World War

 From 1915 to 1918 Gottwald was a soldier in the Austro-Hungarian Army.
 It is believed that he fought in the Battle of Zborov, which would mean that he fought there against future General and President Ludvík Svoboda, who fought on the side of the Czechoslovak Legion.
 Thomas Jakl of the Military History Institute called Gottwald's participation in the Battle of Zborov a legend: Gottwald was in a hospital in Vienna during the time of the battle.
 In the summer of 1918, Gottwald deserted from the army.
 After the establishment of the first Czechoslovak Republic, he served for two years in the Czechoslovak Army.
 From 1920 to 1921 he worked in Rousinov as a cabinetmaker.

 Career

 Sports instructor and journalist

 After the collapse of the Workers' Gymnastic Union, the Communist-oriented party of the organization split off in 1921 and created the Federation of Workers' Gymnastic Unions (FDTJ).
 Gottwald was able to unify the organization to gain considerable power in the local districts, and became the starosta of the 20th district of the FDTJ.
 In June 1921, he participated in the first Spartakiada in Prague.
 In September 1921 he moved from Rousinov to Banská Bystrica, where he became the editor of the communist magazine Hlas Ľudu ("Voice of the people" in Slovak).
 At the same time, he was planning FDTJ events at the Banská Bystrica district.
 He became the local starosta of the district, and was the managing director of the 47th district of the FDTJ.
 Later, he moved to Žilina and became editor in chief of Spartakus magazine.
 In 1922 he moved to Vrútky, where by decision of the Communist Party Central Committee, they merged a number of communist magazines and consolidated editors.
 In 1924, the editorial staff, along with Gottwald, moved to Ostrava.